Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

 In Section \ref{sec:ic} we use the constructions of Section \ref{sec:ap}, along with the results of Section \ref{sec:qcf}, to construct the quasiconformal mapping whose Jacobian achieves comparability with a given quasilogarithmic potential.
-It is here the technical reason for considering quasilogarithmic potentials (as opposed to simply logarithmic potentials) will become apparent (it reflects that, at a step in the iterative procedure, we need to feed in the mapping created thus far).
-We find our desired mapping in the limit of a sequence $(f_m)$, with each $f_m$ the composition of $m$ (normalized) time-$1/m$ flow mappings, an adaptation of the machine of \cite[Section 6]{BHSII}.
+It is here the technical reason for considering \emph{quasi}logarithmic potentials will become apparent (-- at a step in the iterative procedure, we need to feed in the mapping created thus far).
+We find our desired mapping in the limit of a sequence $(f_m)$, with each $f_m$ the composition of $m$ (normalized) time-$1/m$ flow mappings.
+This is an adaptation of the machine of \cite[Section 6]{BHSII}.
 Listing the changes made to the process of \cite{BHSII} would not serve this outline well, however, the reason for making them is illuminating.
-The main difficulty is that $\mH$ has a somewhat less flexible family of \textit{conformal} mappings as compared to $\mR^n$.
-In $\mR^n$ there are the translations, dilations, and rotations (we ignore the inversions as they are deemed not useful in this situation).
-In $\mH$, all three of these are present, however, the rotations are reduced to those about the group center, and compositions thereof.
-It is the paucity of the rotations in particular that prevents use of the normalization strategy of \cite{BHSII}, and other means of achieving compactness results for the sequences of quasiconformal mappings are necessary.
+The main difficulty is that $\mH$ has a somewhat less flexible family of whole-space \textit{conformal} mappings as compared to $\mR^n$.
+In $\mR^n$ there are translations, dilations, rotations, and compositions thereof.
+In $\mH$, there are left-translations, intrinsic dilations, rotations about the group center, and compositions thereof.
+It is the paucity of the rotations in particular that prevents use of the normalization strategy of \cite{BHSII} (such normalization allows utilization of compactness results for our sequences of quasiconformal mappings).

-The arguments we use in Section \ref{sec:wsrm} have become standard in the Euclidean case, however, we may be writing them down for the first time in the case of the Heisenberg group.
-This is suggested by our use of the recent paper \cite{NagesCurves}.
-Curve families controlled in measure as in \cite{SemmesFindingCurves} were suspected (or known by indirect arguments) to exist in $\mH$, however, \cite{NagesCurves} is the first explicit construction to our knowledge.
-We use them at a crucial step in our bi-Lipschitz equivalence result, Theorem \ref{thm:specialgeom} below, using a David-Semmes deformation of $\mH$ as an auxiliary space.
+The arguments we use in Section \ref{sec:wsrm} have become standard in the Euclidean case.
+To the best of our knowledge we are writing them down for the first time in the case of the Heisenberg group.
+This claim is supported by our use of the recent paper \cite{NagesCurves} -- curve families controlled in measure as in \cite{SemmesFindingCurves} were suspected (or known by indirect arguments) to exist in $\mH$, however, \cite{NagesCurves} is the first explicit construction we are aware of.
+We use them at a crucial step in our bi-Lipschitz equivalence result (Theorem \ref{thm:specialgeom} below) using a David-Semmes deformation of $\mH$ as an auxiliary space.

 The paper ends with a short appendix containing simple results that can be time-consuming to check, might be useful again, and that were better separated from the already congested Section \ref{sec:ap}.